BaoBao0926/BaoBao0926.github.io/_pages/about.md

         </div>

         <p class="research-description">
           ASP-VMUNet introduces a hybrid CNN-Mamba architecture for skin lesion segmentation, featuring: 1) an atrous scan strategy to suppress background interference and enlarge the receptive field; 2) a shift-round operation for cross-segment feature interaction; and 3) attention-based fusion of local and global features.
-Evaluated on PH2 and ISIC 2016-2018, ASP-VMUNet achieves state-of-the-art performance, outperforming the second-best method by 1.08%, 1.02%, 1.36%, and 0.21% in mIoU across the four datasets, respectively.
+ASP-VMUNet achieves state-of-the-art performance on PH2/ISIC 2016-2018.
         </p>

         <div class="research-links">